 This also ensures a business’s heating and cooling remains inside the structure, so all of their money is not—literally—going out the window.
 ClearSpan can even insulate their fabric structures, which is especially useful for businesses in colder climates looking to bolster energy savings.

 Sustainable fabric structures are incredibly durable, so they will last decades without needing to be replaced, while also helping to reduce maintenance costs.
 Both ClearSpan’s fabric covering options, 12.5 oz. polyethylene and the Armor Shield Cover, are strong and dependable.

 The 12.5 oz. cover has a rip-stop weave, which stops tears in their tracks and keeps them from spreading.
 The Armor Shield Cover incorporates seven layers for added durability, and has been extensively tested to ensure it lasts decades.
 To support this, both cladding options are backed by industry-leading 20 and 30 year warranties.

 In the event that a fabric structure is taken down, ClearSpan’s 12.5 oz. cover is 100 percent recyclable.
 This ensures that if the building is deconstructed, the cover will be recycled, rather than thrown away.
 By limiting wasted materials, these buildings provide sustainability in the long run with a lower carbon footprint.

 All in all, fabric structures are far more environmentally friendly and sustainable than a traditional building.
 From construction to use to demolition, these buildings are eco-friendly throughout their entire lifespan.

 It is paramount for businesses to consider the environmental impact of their operation, especially now.
-A fabric structure is a minimal change that will make a huge impact, all while saving businesses money as they take care of the planet.
+A sustainable fabric structure is a minimal change that can make a significant impact, all while saving businesses money as they take care of the planet.